-Unfortunately, at that time despite one lady, Claire Smart from the Navy, being the first lady member, she went back to sea quite quickly and resigned.
-My application was held for some 3 months from memory before I was invited to a monthly meeting at the Coastguard Station in Lee-on-the-Solent.
-A very daunting initiation, but I was very keen to carry on and start my over010 year membership of NCI Gosport.
-I was delighted to receive my 10-year award in February 2020.
+Unfortunately at that time, despite one lady, Claire Smart from the Navy, being the first lady member, she went back to sea quite quickly and resigned.
+My application was held for some 3 months from memory before I was invited to a Monthly meeting at the Coastguard Station in Lee on The Solent.
+Very daunting initiation but I was very keen to carry on and start my over 10 year membership of NCI Gosport.
+I was delighted to receive my 10 year award in February 2020.

-Training was given by Bernard Harper in the watchtower, and another lady, Monica, joined around the same time, so often we were on training together.
+Training was given by Bernard Harper in the Watch Tower, and another lady, Monica, joined around the same time, so often we were on training together.
 Bernard did an excellent job of teaching what was required with humour and a lot of cakes baked by Monica.